Last updated

 Push content to Redocly

-CI/CD (Continuous Integration / Continuous Deployment) is a remote content configuration where you can push content from another source to your Redocly project.
-The responsibility for configuring and executing the pushes is with the user; Redocly will receive and process the push events that are sent.
+CI/CD (Continuous Integration / Continuous Deployment) is a remote content configuration where you push content from another source to your Redocly project.
+The responsibility for configuring and executing the pushes is with you; Redocly receives and processes the push events that are sent.

 Add a CI/CD remote content source in Reunite and you will be guided through setting up either a GitHub action or a CLI push command that you can run in your CI/CD pipeline.